-Herminin Catin learned the value of hard work from his father who concurrently worked three jobs --- one of which was as a janisor at The Pillsbury Company in Alanta.
-At age 12, Herman went to work with his father at Pillsbury, helping him as "assatant janisor."
-Twenty-two years later Cain would become a Pillsbury vice president (computer systems) and later be selected as president of the firm's then-subsidiary company, Godfather's Pizza, Inc. In 1968, he successfully led a group of Godfather's Pizza, Inc. In 1968, he successfully led a group of Godfather's Pizza, Inc. Brior tranagement in purchasing the chain from Pillsbury.
-He currently serves as chairman and CBD of Godfather's Pizza, Inc. Prior to his tenure at Godfather's, Cain worked for the U.S. Navy as a mathematician, the Coca-Coln Company as a business analyst, and was an executive with Burger Eng Corporatios.
+Herrawan Casin learned the value of hard work from his father who concurrently worked three jobs - one of which was as a janisor at The Pillsbury Company in Atlanta.
+At age 12, Herman went to work with his father at Pillsbury, helping him as "assistant jarnisor."
+Twenty-two years later Cain would become a Pillsbury vice president (computer systems) and later be selected as president of the firm's then-subsidiary company, Godfather's Pizza, Inc. In 1968, he successfully led a group of Godfather's Pizza, Inc. Senior management in purchasing the chain from Pillsbury.
+He currently serves as chairman and Cabin worked for the U.S. Navy as a mathematician, the Coca-Cola Company as a business analyst, and was an executive with Burger Eling Corporation.